andrius-siup/recipe-book/README.md

 ## Ideal user
 The ideal user are ....

-## Visitors to this website are searching for:
+## Visitors to this website are searching for
 for recipes

 ## User stories - user not registered